-God willing, when December 25th arrives I will have been around to participate in forty eight total Christmas seasons.
-Forty Eight!
+God willing, when December 25th arrives I will have been around to participate in fifty Christmas seasons.
+Fifty!
 Man did that happen fast.

-In all honesty, a “perfect Christmas” has not been achieved since the very first Christmas.
-By worldly standards though that first one would have been far from perfect, but indeed it was.
+In my opinion, a “perfect Christmas” has not been achieved since the very first Christmas, even though that first one would be deemed far from perfect by today’s standards.

-Remember that Jesus was born to parents that were every bit as human as you and I. They didn’t live in black and white.
-Everything was just as in color for them as it is for us today.
-Look around you.
-It was just that real.
+Jesus was born to parents that were every bit as human as you and I. They didn’t live in black and white.
+Their world was just as in color for them as it is for us today.
+Look around, it was just that real.

-They had no posh “reservations” waiting for them at the local hospital.
-Not even a light left on for them at the local Motel 6.
-After arriving at their destination town of Bethlehem shelter was ultimately found in a stable, which is also called a barn.
+There were no reservations waiting for them at the local hospital, no light on at the local Motel 6, and after arriving at their destination town of Bethlehem the best shelter available was a stable, in a barn.

-Indeed, humble surroundings welcomed Christ’s arrival, but that was the plan.
-The birth of the greatest example of an obedient servant the world has ever known and a savior for those that would and will follow him took place not within the pomp and circumstance of a royal palace……….but quietly in a common barn.
+The birth of the greatest example of an obedient servant the world has ever known, and a savior for those that would and will follow him, took place not within the pomp and circumstance of a royal palace……….but quietly in a common barn.